CSU-ECE-Outreach/Outreach-Workshop-Documentation/docs/ultrasonic_sensor_workshop.rst

 ================================
 Introduction
 --------------------
-In this workshop we will be learning about components:
+In this workshop we will be learning about these components:

-- Ultrasonic Sensor
+* Ultrasonic Sensor
-- Buzzer
+* Buzzer
-- RGB LEDs
+* RGB LEDs
-- Arduino
+* Arduino
-- Breadboard
+* Breadboard

 So pay attention to the slides to learn about how these components work!

 Wiring Up the Circuit